 And if you plan to stay the night, be sure to book into a ‘riad’, a renovated traditional townhouse.

 Many date from the 18th century and feature the colonnaded ground floor, tiled internal courtyard open to the sky and rooms off internal walkways on the higher levels that are typical of the era.

 After all that brisk sea air, you’ll fall into a deep sleep to the sound of seagulls crying and waves crashing!

 For more tips on Essaouira, buy a copy of The Best of Essaouira online here: http://maroc-o-phile.com/best-of-essaouira-e-book/

 About the Author:

-You can find additional articles about the sights and flavors of Morocco that you might enjoy here.
+Here are some additional articles about the sights and flavors of Morocco that you might enjoy:

 Intrigued?
 Pin it for later: